ailispaw/talk2docker/README.md

 - Display a history of an image, modeled on Dockerfile
 - Show uploaded files to build in verbose mode and debug mode
 - Handle volumes, inspired by [cpuguy83/docker-volumes](https://github.com/cpuguy83/docker-volumes)
+- Support uploading a file/folder to a containter
 - Output in JSON or YAML format as well
 - Organize commands by category